kashkaryan/cis519Final/README.md

 ### Model

 From here, using scikit we built 4 types of models that learned on our data set.
 The results are delineated in our report [here](https://docs.google.com/document/d/1yyBPh8OmRPIgCCPiCLrzVnYdvOMBwgYXWagA5v2iUiQ/edit?ts=607ccf82#).
+We train models (Naive Bayes, Random Forest Classifier, SVM, and Logistic Regression) to exhibit the dataset’s accuracy and generalizability in addition to provide a baseline for researchers to further improve their machine learning algorithms for sentiment classification.